F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 AWS CloudWatch has two consumers: CloudWatch Logs, and :ref:`CloudWatch Metrics<cw-metrics>`.
 If you do not use the new **dataType** property, the system defaults to CloudWatch Logs.

 ..
-IMPORTANT:: In TS 1.9.0 and later, the **username** and **passphrase** for CloudWatch are optional.
+IMPORTANT:: In BIG-IP TS 1.9.0 and later, the **username** and **passphrase** for CloudWatch are optional.
 This is because a user can send data from a BIG-IP that has an appropriate IAM role in AWS to AWS CloudWatch without a username and passphrase.

-In TS 1.18 and later, the root certificates for AWS services are now embedded within Telemetry Streaming and are the only root certificates used in requests made to AWS services per AWS's move to its own Certificate Authority, noted in https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/.
+In BIG-IP TS 1.18 and later, the root certificates for AWS services are now embedded within F5 BIG-IP Telemetry Streaming and are the only root certificates used in requests made to AWS services per AWS's move to its own Certificate Authority, noted in https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/.

 Additions to the AWS CloudWatch consumer
 ````````````````````````````````````````